 Tickets

-Students, persons aged over 65, and persons with over 67% disability get a 50% discount if they have the documents required by OASTH to prove it.
+Students, persons aged 65+ or <18, and persons with over 67% disability get a 50% discount if they use a personalized ThessCard, which can be bought at TheTA's ticket outlets or online (account required; cards can be either picked up at a TheTA ticket outlet or delivered to a Greek address).
 Accompanied children under the age of six ride for free.

 By taxi